dapi-co/DapiSDK-ReactNative/README.md

     * Open the `ios` project folder on Xcode.
     * In the Project Navigator, select the project file -> General -> Identity then replace Bundle Identifier value `com.dapi.app` with your Bundle ID
 7. Run the app from the IDE or run command `npx react-native run-android` to run Android or `npx react-native run-ios` to run iOS.
-8. Click `Start` to initialize DapiSDK.
+8. DapiSDK will start successfully with the correct `AppKey` and `BundleID`.
-9. Click `Connect` button to select your bank and enter credentials to login through Dapi.
+9. Click `Connect` to select your bank and enter credentials to login through Dapi.
 10. After a successful connection, a DapiConnection object is generated and used for making calls to Dapi endpoints that you can call by clicking on any of the buttons like `Get Identity` and `Create Transfer`.